 VoIP is significantly cheaper

 Moving to VoIP can mean big savings.
 A TechTarget study found that businesses can potentially save up to 40% on their monthly phone bills by moving to VoIP, and around 90% on their international phone calls.
-Factor in the time-saving features, and the cost-benefit becomes even clearer.
+Factor in the time-saving features, and the cost-benefit of switching to VoIP becomes even clearer.

 Never miss a call